Introduction to CSRF

 - [email protected]

-Since the victim user is authenticated thanks to its Session ID, the command succeeds and the user's private data is changed.
+If the victim user is authenticated by its Session ID, the operation will succeed and the user's private data will be changed.

-The attacker has successfully changed the user's password and email address with new ones.
+With this simple trick, the attacker has successfully changed the victim user's password and email address with new ones.

 CSRF attacks are particularly dangerous because of how easy and destructive they can be.